 The Irving ISD Food & Nutrition Services Department is the premier provider to students and other customers of nutritionally-complete, low-cost, delicious meals.

-The Irving ISD Food & Nutrition Services Department, in partnership with the district and the greater school community, resolves to meet the nutritional and health needs of students, both through the provision of healthy, low-cost meals and through the provision of nutrition education.
+The Irving ISD Food & Nutrition Services Department, in partnership with the district and the greater school community, resolves to meet the nutritional and health needs of students, both through the provision of healthy, low-cost meals.

 Our three-part goals statement is as follows:

 - to support education

 - to deliver consistently excellent service

 In order to accomplish our goals, we will: